Brandon-Hobbs/SNHU-CS330/README.md

 •	What design process did you follow for your project work?

 I tried to accurately match the photographs I took of the scene, but I also needed to meet the Requirements as set out in the assignments.
-For example, the lighting in the room consisted of 7 LED lamps all wit the same color, but the assignment required a colored lamp – I added the colored lamp even though there is not one in the real scene.
+For example, the lighting in the room consisted of 7 LED lamps all with the same color, but the assignment required a colored lamp – I added the colored lamp even though there is not one in the real scene.

 •	What new development strategies did you use while working on your 3D scene?